plural-activism/plural-pride-walk/slides.md

 So I did what any sane person would do and asked the internet.
 Well mostly, mostly friends, but also a few communities.

 Overall I got mixed reactions.
 The majority thought bringing a Plural Flag would be fine.
-Interestingly, the further away peeps were from the LGBTQ+ community and prides, the more likely they were against the idea, while peeps who would frequent Prides really encouraged me to do it.
-"Ya should totally do it."
+Interestingly, the further away peeps were from the LGBTQ+ community and prides, the more likely they were against the idea, while peeps who would frequent Prides really encouraged me to do it. "ya& should totally do it."

 I got some interesting arguments about the spirit and idea of a pride, and I had some good discusions.
 Someone feared that if everyone would focus on their own identity and flag, it would stop solidarity in a form of neoliberalism.
 A good counter to that would be that we still gather up to fight for each other rights, but a argument I haven't heard before for sure.